 It’s All About Them

-Drama, drama and more drama.
-The emotional upheavals, the sulky attitude and lack of responsibility.
+Drama, drama, and more drama.
+The emotional upheavals, the sulky attitude, and the lack of responsibility.

 Misery Breeds More Misery